Image color transfer: Applications

 Other applications of image color transfer have been suggested.
 These include the co-option of color palettes from recognised sources such as famous paintings and the use as a further alternative to color modification methods commonly found in commercial image processing applications such as ‘posterise’, ‘solarise’ and ‘gradient’.
 A web application has been made available to explore these possibilities.

 Nomenclature

 The use of the terms source and target in this article reflects the usage in the seminal paper by Reinhard et al. However, others such as Xiao and Ma reverse that usage and indeed it seems more natural to consider that the colors from a source image are directed at a target image.
 Adobe use the term source for the color reference image in the Photoshop Match Color function.
 Because of this confusion over terminology, some software releases may incorporate incorrect functionality.
-To minimise further confusion, it may be good practice henceforth to utilise terms such as input image or base image or content image and color source image or color palette image or style image respectively.
+To minimise further confusion, it may be good practice henceforth to utilise terms such as input image or base image or content image and color source image or color palette image respectively.